-My child’s school has asked for a psycho-educational assessment as a part of his enrollment criteria… What exactly is that?
+My child’s school has asked for a psycho-educational assessment as a part of his enrolment criteria… What exactly is that?

 That is a question that we get asked a lot at Insight.
 Many charter and private schools ask for this assessment.
 Teachers who are concerned about behavior or grades may ask for one as well.
 A psycho-educational assessment is a series of tests, observations and history taking about your child that when compiled helps family and teachers understand how the child learns and processes information.